cccu-uk/U10130_FCP_Practicals/content/Boolean_Algerbra/Boolean_Algebra.md

 ## Exercise: Two

-For each of the following truth tables produce the standard Sum of the Product Terms for the output \\(S\\).
-The reduce the Boolean expression to a simpler expression using Boolean algebra.
+For each of the following truth tables produce the standard **Sum of the Product Terms** for the output \\(S\\), then reduce the Boolean expression to a simpler expression using Boolean algebra.

 1\.